erikenbody/markdown-cv/index.md

 `2014`
 Porotona Primary School Guest Teacher, Milne Bay Province, Papua New Guinea: Guest speaker at local primary school to teach fundamentals of ecology and field biology

-`2013,16,17`
+`2013-17`
 Volunteer at Louisiana Rice & Rails festival: Annual event focused on bringing together birdwatchers and rice farmers to further appreciate the rich cultural traditions of Southern Louisiana and monitor populations of Yellow Rails.
-Assisted with bird banding and co-led local birding tours.
+Assisted with bird banding and co-led local birding tours (2013, 2016, 2017).

 ### Specialized Training